brandonmalexander/btc_prediction/README.md

 ### misc
   * move data from src/data to data, fixing scripts in src/data to account for this

-## GAME PLAN
-  * Sentiment Analysis:
   ## Brandon:
-  * Collected online data from Reddit
+  * Collected sentiment data from Reddit
-  * Use sentiment API for Classifying (text Blob)
-  * Use statistical (Brownian Motion) methods for sentiment prediction?
+  * Used TextBlob for sentiment analysis
-  * Weigh Geometric Motion Algo with sentiment data - ask Joe?
+  * creating objective function...

   ## Eddy:
   * Use numerical data on different models of stoichastic prediction
   * Potential compare other currency's to rise and drop of bitcoin